Parameter estimation of a two-colored urn model class: Real life experiment with ants

-Several values of these parameters have been proposed in the applied literature. (\cite{Deneubourg1990}) proposed $\alpha=2$, $c=20$ and more recently (\cite{Garnier2009}) suggested $\alpha=2.6$ and $c=60$.
+Several values of these parameters have been proposed in the applied literature. \cite{Deneubourg1990} proposed $\alpha=2$, $c=20$ and more recently \cite{Garnier2009} suggested $\alpha=2.6$ and $c=60$.
 It must be noted however that these values are not obtained by a statistical method but by the calibration of a curve to a plot.
-Therefore these methods do not lead to confidence intervals.
-Moreover, a calibration method has an inherent risk of over fitting.
-As illustrated in Figure~\ref{fig:phase_diag}, if for instance $\alpha$ and $c$ are both small, then both branches will be asymptotically equally chosen, but paths of finite length $n$ might be misleading and the calibration will suggest values of $\alpha$ and $c$ corresponding to the selection of a branch.
-The statistical procedure is based on a model for the dynamics of the process and is thus less prone to this type of error.
+Therefore, these methods do not lead to confidence intervals.
+Moreover, a calibration method has an inherent risk of over fitting, because of the identifiability problem explained in Remark~\ref{rem:identi-pb}.
+As illustrated in Figure~\ref{fig:phase_diag}, if for instance~$\alpha$ and~$c$ are both small, then both branches will be asymptotically equally chosen, but paths of finite length $n$ might be misleading and the calibration will suggest values of~$\alpha$ and~$c$ corresponding to the selection of a branch.
+The statistical procedure is based on the dynamics of the process and is thus less prone to this type of error.
 Nevertheless, we will see that our results do not contradict those of \cite{Deneubourg1990} and \cite{Garnier2009}, but complement them.

-Table \ref{tab:exp} shows the results of the ML and WLS estimations.
-Both estimates of $\alpha$ are close to 1.1 and the estimates of $c$ are between 3 and 7.
-The $95\%$ confidence intervals are slightly larger than the simulated ones.
-This increased variability is due to the extreme paths which seem to show a very fast selection of one branch (see Figures \ref{fig:traj_exp} and \ref{fig:hist_exp}).
+Table \ref{tab:exp} shows the results of the maximum likelihood estimation and the weighted least squares estimation.
+Both estimates of $\alpha$ are close to 1.1 and the estimates of $c$ are between~3 and~7.
+The $95\%$ confidence intervals are slightly larger than the simulated ones (see Table~\ref{tab:boot_IDC}).
+This increased variability may be due to the extreme paths which seem to show a very fast selection of one branch (see Figures \ref{fig:traj_exp} and \ref{fig:hist_exp}).
 This may suggest that the ants did not have the same behavior and that the distribution of $Z_{100}/100$ could be a mixture of two distributions.